In mourning yet again, NYC prepares to honor fallen officer

 The medical examiner ruled Rivera’s death a homicide after an autopsy found he died from gunshot wounds to the head and torso.

 Mora, who has been with the NYPD for four years, remained in life-threatening condition, Adams said Sunday.
-Police said he was to be transferred from Harlem Hospital to NYU Langone Medical Center.
+Police said he would be transferred from Harlem Hospital to NYU Langone Medical Center.

 “It just really has impacted our entire city, if not the entire country.
 And this is coming after having five officers shot, the 11-month baby shot in Brooklyn,” the mayor said.